Iran's Ahmadinejad, reviled abroad, fades at home

 Ahmadinejad, an engineer and former Revolutionary Guard officer, has upset predictions before.
 A political unknown before becoming mayor of Tehran in 2003, he defeated Rafsanjani, a powerful former president, in the 2005 presidential vote.

-Carnegie’s Sadjadpour said the president’s record of insubordination and relentless self-aggrandisement had alarmed even his former allies in the conservative establishment.
+Carnegie’s Sadjadpour said the president’s record of insubordination and relentless self-aggrandizement had alarmed even his former allies in the conservative establishment.

 “Ahmadinejad has shown a unique ability to lose friends and alienate people,” he said.